thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 - Flood alert: River Churn and its tributaries
 - High river levels may lead to flooding.

-Flooding is possible from the evening of the 06 Dec 2025.
+Flooding is possible from the morning of the 07 Dec 2025.

-Flooding of low lying land and roads is possible tonight, along the River Churn around Cerney Wick.
+Flooding of low lying land and roads is possible today, along the River Churn around Cerney Wick.
 The weather forecast is for further rain which could be heavy at times.
 We expect river levels to remain high.

 We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses.
 Go to River levels online for updates on current river levels.

-This message will be updated by 11:00 on 07 Dec 2025 or as the situation changes.
+This message will be updated by 19:00 on 07 Dec 2025 or as the situation changes.

 - Flood alert: River Windrush from Bourton to Newbridge
-- High river levels may lead to flooding.
+- Rising river levels may lead to flooding.

-Flooding is possible from the evening of 06 Dec 2025.
+Flooding is possible from the morning of 07 Dec 2025.

 Flooding of low lying land and roads is possible, especially in the Newbridge area.
 The forecast is for further rain which could be heavy at times.